pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 As research progresses, the research outputs are presented in an incremental, natural way.

-As is practiced in traditional research, the pre-publication peer review makes more sense in a print paradigm, where a paper is printed once and can't be changed after publication.
+As is practiced in traditional research, the prepublication peer review makes more sense in a print paradigm, where a paper is printed once and can't be changed after publication.
 While we are familiar with this paradigm, and much of academia uses it, paper publications are just not a very good fit for the